numeralbank/sand/README.md

-# CLDF dataset derived from Mamta's "Numeral Systems of Five Tibeto-Burman Languages" from 2020
+# CLDF dataset derived from Mamta's "South Asian Numerals Database" from 2023

 ## How to cite

 If you use these data please cite
 - the original source
-  > K. Mamta (2020): Numeral Systems of Five Tibeto-Burman Languages of India.
-Aligarh Journal of Linguistics.
-10.2.
-127-148.
+  > Mamta, K. (2023): South Asian Numerals Database (SAND).
+Leipzig: Max Planck Institute for Evolutionary Anthropology.
 - the derived dataset using the DOI of the [particular released version](../../releases/) you were using

 ## Description